-Adopted in 1991 at the initiative of the European pharmaceutical industry, the EFPIA HCP Code took effect on 1 January 1992.
+Adopted in 1991 at the initiative of the European pharmaceutical industry, the EFPIA Code took effect on 1 January 1992.
 On 31 March 1992, the Council of the European Communities adopted Council Directive 92/28/EEC to govern the advertising of medicinal products for human use in European Community Member States.
-The EFPIA HCP Code was therefore adapted in 1992 to make it fully consistent with Directive 92/28/EEC.
-The revised version of the initial EFPIA HCP Code took effect on 1 January 1993.
+The EFPIA Code was therefore adapted in 1992 to make it fully consistent with Directive 92/28/EEC.
+The revised version of the EFPIA Code took effect on 1 January 1993.

 In November 2001, Council Directive 2001/83/EC superseded Council Directive 92/28/EEC.
 Council Directive 2001/83/EC was amended in 2004 by Council Directive 2004/27/EC.
-The EFPIA HCP Code was further revised in 2004 to adopt various improvements and to make it fully consistent with Directive 2001/83/EC, as amended.
-This revised version of the EFPIA HCP Code was adopted by EFPIA on 19 November 2004 and took effect in January 2006.
+The EFPIA Code was further revised in 2004 to adopt various improvements and to make it fully consistent with Directive 2001/83/EC, as amended.
+This revised version of the EFPIA Code was adopted by EFPIA on 19 November 2004 and took effect in January 2006.

-In late 2006 and early 2007, the EFPIA HCP Code was further revised to adopt various improvements and address additional topics suggested by the EFPIA General Assembly.
-This revised version of the EFPIA HCP Code was adopted by EFPIA Board on 28 September 2007, with effect from no later than 1 July 2008 (depending on national transposition dates) (the "Implementation Date").
-General Assembly ratified this revised version at its 19 June 2008 meeting.

-Recognising that the 2007 revision imposed certain obligations upon companies that may take time in order to be implemented fully, the EFPIA HCP Code included footnotes in the following sections to provide guidance to companies as to their obligations under the EFPIA HCP Code during the transition period: (a) Section 14.02; and (b) Section 15.02.
-In general, companies should include any applicable provisions in their contracts with healthcare professionals or make any additional disclosures required by the EFPIA HCP Code beginning on the "Implementation Date"; however, companies were encouraged to take such actions in advance of the "Implementation Date".
+In late 2006 and early 2007, the EFPIA Code was further revised to adopt various improvements and address additional topics suggested by the General Assembly.
+This revised version of the EFPIA Code was adopted by EFPIA Board on 28/09/2007 [date of written approval] with effect from no later than 1 July 2008 (depending on national transposition dates) (the "Implementation Date").
+Recognising that the 2007 revision imposes certain obligations upon companies that may take time in order to be implemented fully, the EFPIA Code includes footnotes in the following sections to provide guidance to companies as to their obligations under the EFPIA Code during the transition period: (a) 0; and (b) 0.
+In general, companies should include any applicable provisions in their contracts with healthcare professionals or make any additional disclosures required by the EFPIA Code beginning on the Implementation Date, however, companies are encouraged to take such actions in advance of the Implementation Date.